 Materials.

 Binder Resin System.
 Provide a BRS that is listed on the QPL for HFST.
 Provide BRS to the construction site in clearly labeled containers with the manufacturer and product name.
-Provide BRS that meets the physical properties identified in AASHTO MP 41-22, 6.1.3.
+Provide BRS that meets the physical properties identified in AASHTO M 354, 6.1.3.

 Aggregate.
 Provide refractory grade calcined bauxite only.
 Provide aggregate that is clean, dry, free from foreign matter, and meets the requirements listed in Table 888.02.B-